Thanksgiving is a favorite holiday of mine, because it’s a time to slow down to celebrate gratitude in togetherness with family and friends.

 Mindfulness is a potential solution to help reduce burnout, and having a space/time dedicated for individuals to practice mindfulness like meditation pods or nap rooms could be helpful.
 Another possible option is providing engaging programming where employees are encouraged to connect outside the topic like hosting a lunch where work isn’t discussed.
 While some may argue that offering options could potentially decrease productivity, and it might, if you’re measuring velocity in your sprints, but if we take a step back, it could have a positive net effect by reducing churn/attrition in the long run.

 We have so much we can do to continually advance mindfulness, and provide greater awareness around burnout in tech as it extends beyond just showing up to work, it can also impact how we show up in each moment of our lives.
-Having lived through traumatic moments it has impacted me as a leader, technologist, humanitarian, advocate, founder, and human.
-As for this Thanksgiving, I spent it in community serving homeless individuals who may not always have the luxury of choice meal in Silicon Valley.
+Having lived through traumatic moments it has impacted me as a leader, technologist, advocate, founder, and human.
+As for this Thanksgiving, I spent it in community serving homeless individuals who may not always have the luxury of choice in what they eat.

-In 2019, I am looking forward to celebrating Valentine’s Day and Thanksgiving with community.
+In 2019, I am looking forward to celebrating Thanksgiving with community.